Xanax vs Ativan

 | Dependence and withdrawal risk | Present, and withdrawal can be particularly difficult | Present |

 The main difference is duration.
 Alprazolam is short-acting.
 Lorazepam is intermediate-acting and lasts somewhat longer.
 That has a practical consequence.
 Alprazolam comes on and wears off quickly, which can mean more noticeable rebound anxiety between doses, meaning anxiety that returns as the dose fades.
-Lorazepam is a bit steadier.
+Some people on alprazolam describe a cycle where relief is followed a few hours later by a return of anxiety, which can prompt taking the next dose sooner.
+Lorazepam holds for a while before wearing off, so it is a bit steadier between doses and that cycle is usually less pronounced.

 Metabolism is the other difference.
 Metabolism is how the body breaks a medication down.
 Lorazepam is processed in a way that is less affected by liver problems and by some drug interactions.
-That is sometimes why a prescriber chooses it, particularly for older adults or people with liver concerns.
-Alprazolam is broken down by a liver enzyme, so certain other drugs can raise its level in the body.
+That is sometimes why a prescriber chooses it, particularly for older adults or for people with liver concerns, where a more predictable clearance is reassuring.
+Alprazolam is broken down by a liver enzyme, so certain other drugs that affect that enzyme can raise its level in the body, which is one more combination a prescriber and pharmacist need to check.

 These two differences connect.
 Alprazolam's short action and quick on-off effect are part of why its withdrawal can be particularly difficult, and some clinicians consider it one of the harder benzodiazepines to come off.
+The sharp rise and fall in drug level gives the body a stronger signal to adapt around, and that can make tapering more uncomfortable.
 This is a reason for care, not alarm.
-The risk is managed with a slow, planned taper.
+The risk is managed with a slow, planned taper rather than a fast one.
+Lorazepam still requires a careful taper too.
+Its steadier profile does not remove the dependence and withdrawal risk, it only makes the curve a little gentler.

 Side effects compared

 The side effects of these two medications overlap closely.
-Both are sedating, and both can cause drowsiness, dizziness, slowed thinking, unsteadiness, and reduced coordination.
+Both are sedating, and both can cause drowsiness, dizziness, slowed thinking, unsteadiness, reduced coordination, and at higher doses memory problems and slurred speech.
 Effects can be stronger in older adults, and stronger when either medication is combined with alcohol or other sedating substances.
+If sedation or slowed thinking interferes with driving, work, or daily activities, that is a conversation to have with the prescriber about dose and timing.

 The serious risks also apply equally.
 Both carry the FDA boxed warnings about abuse, misuse, addiction, physical dependence, and withdrawal, and about combining them with opioids.
 Both can cause physical dependence and tolerance with regular use.
 Both can cause dangerous withdrawal, including seizures, if stopped abruptly.
 Neither should be stopped on your own.
 A taper is planned with a prescriber.